appardev/ios-xcstrings-2-excel/readme.md

-# Localization to Excel Converter
+# iOS Localization to Excel Converter

 This project is designed to convert localization strings from a JSON file (`Localizable.xcstrings`) into an Excel file.
 The generated Excel file will contain the localization keys and their corresponding translations for different languages.